 This is the one I recommend most often.
 It hits the sweet spot of quality, capacity, and budget.
 The 22-inch depth accommodates legal-sized hanging files, which gives you versatility.
 The four-drawer design provides roughly 28 inches of filing space when fully extended.
 Each drawer handles 30 pounds comfortably.

 The black finish works in any decor without looking cheap.
 And the lock actually functions properly, with a steel locking bar that secures all four drawers simultaneously.
 At around $180-220, you're getting functionality that costs $400+ from premium brands.
+When you've got your cabinet set up, add file folder organizers for your desk to maximize accessibility.

 The only downside?
 It's heavy.
 About 150 pounds fully assembled.
 You need two people to move it safely, and good anchors if you're putting it on anything other than concrete or solid wood floors.